 Foothills Montessori assumes no responsibility for any items brought from home.
 We ask that you leave fragile materials at home so that they will be better protected.
-There is a Lost and Found box maintained in the front office.
-This will be placed at the gate periodically.
-Please check it for any items you may be missing.
-All items in the Lost and Found box not picked up will be sent to a charitable organization, typically once a month.
+A lost and found rack unit is on wheels and maintained in the front office area.
+It will be periodically rolled through classrooms so older children can reclaim lost items.
+Please check it for any items you may be missing for your children when you are on campus.
+All items on the lost and found unit, if not picked up, will be sent to a charitable organization, typically once a month.

-Please do not allow students to bring smart devices to school or make it clear they need to be shut off and in their backpack during the school day.
+Please do not allow students to bring smart devices to school or make it clear they need to be shut off and in their backpacks during the school day.
 These items are distracting to the work environment and will be taken from the student if used during class and/or school hours.
-Items will be held by the teacher for the parent to pick-up if confiscated by a staff member and will not be returned directly to the student.
-FMS is not liable in anyway and assumes no responsibility for lost electronic devices and personal property of the student.
+Items will be held by the teacher for the parent to pick up if confiscated by a staff member and will not be returned directly to the student.
+FMS is not liable in any way and assumes no responsibility for lost electronic devices and personal property of the student.